AdamRzepka/webarena/README.md

 ## Summary

 A clone of OpenArena (http://openarena.ws/) written (by hand) in JavaScript.
+To see the current code, checkout gameplay branch.

 It was my Master of Science project.